Baker Art Gallery: Background

-Lorenzo Marvin Baker was born April 25, 1834, in Copenhagen, New York, and came to Columbus, Ohio in 1854.
+Lorenzo Marvin Baker was born April 25, 1834, and came to Columbus, Ohio in 1854.
 He worked at the Neil House Hotel, and was an officer in the state penitentiary under Governor Chase, and served for a short time in the Union Army during the American Civil War.
 In 1862 he started a photography business and established a gallery.

 Baker took on his employee, John Samuel Schneider, (1860 - 1926), and his son, Duane Henry Baker, (1859 - 1934), as equal 1/3 partners in the business after the younger Baker graduated from Ohio State University and Schneider from Baldwin-Wallace College.
 They ran a highly successful business that included Presidents Hayes, McKinley, Taft, and Harding as clients.
 After the founder died in 1924, Duane Baker continued the business.
 Two more generations of the Baker family continued the business until 1955, when they donated their photos and negatives to the Ohio Historical Society.

 Locations

-The gallery was located at 106 S. High Street, and later moved to 232 S. High Street.
+The gallery was located in the 1880s at 163 & 167 South High St., and later moved to 106 S. High Street, and 232 S. High Street.
 They moved to another location after 1939.